Machismo E.P.

 Machismo E.P. is a 5 track EP by British rock band Gomez, released in 2000 on Hut/Virgin Records.
 Recorded at Real World Studios in Bath, England, Machismo E.P. was originally an individual release, but is often included as a bonus disc with special pressings of the 2000 b-sides compilation Abandoned Shopping Trolley Hotline or the earlier album Liquid Skin.

 The track "Machismo" contains a sample from David Blaine's television special Street Magic.
-This song was included in the soundtrack for 2000 film Gone in 60 Seconds.
+This song is included in the soundtrack for the 2000 film Gone in 60 Seconds.